FlyingMegaPascal/RenameTool/README.md

 A program including wpf and xUnit tests to demonstrate my software skills.

 ## Features
-- Rename Multiple files at once
+- Rename multiple files at once
-- Undo
+- Undo it
 - Copy all file names to clipboard
 - Easy to use